danisafi/landsandpeople/README.md

 ---

 ## Project Overview
-The growth of small catering businesses has increased the need for an efficient reservation system, as many businesses still rely on manual bookings through phone calls or walk-ins.
-This often leads to issues such as lost reservations, pricing miscalculations and double bookings.

-To address these problems, the Coffee Catering Reservation System was developed for Lands & People Cafe.
-This web-based system simplifies the reservation process by allowing users to choose predefined coffee catering packages based on their budget and event requirements.
+Lands & People Coffee Catering is a web-based booking system that is developed by using the Laravel framework.
+The system allows customers to browse coffee catering packages, submit booking requests, and manage their reservations online.
+Authenticated users can view, edit, and delete their bookings through a booking dashboard.

 ---